 Moyra Donaldson lives in Northern Ireland.
 She has nine poetry collection, Snakeskin Stilettos, Beneath the Ice, The Horse’s Nest and Miracle Fruit, from Lagan Press, Belfast and an American edition of Snakeskin Stilettos, published in 2002 from CavanKerry Press.
 Her Selected Poems and The Goose Tree, were both published by Liberties Press, Dublin.
 Moyra has also collaborated with photographer Victoria J Dean, resulting in the art book Dis-ease and with visual artist Paddy Lennon, resulting in a limited edition book of poetry and paintings, Blood Horses, from Caesura Press.
 Her latest collection, Carnivorous was published by Doire Press, Spring 2019.
 In 2019, Moyra received a Major Artist Award from the Arts Council of Northern Ireland.

 Catherine Doty is a poet and educator from Paterson, New Jersey.
-She is the author of momentum (CavanKerry, 2004), a collection of poems.
+She is the author of two collections of poetry: momentum (CavanKerry, 2004) and Wonderama (CavanKerry, 2021).
 She has received prizes and fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, the New Jersey State Council on the Arts, and the Academy of American Poets.
 An MFA graduate of the Iowa Writers’ Workshop, she has taught for the Geraldine R. Dodge Foundation, the Frost Place, and the New York Public Library, among others.
 Her poems have appeared widely in journals and anthologies.

 Sherry Fairchok was born in Scranton in 1962.
 She spent the early part of her childhood in Taylor, PA, a coal-mining town, in which her family has lived since the 1880s, and where her grandfather, great-uncles, and great-grandfather worked as miners.
 She earned a bachelor’s degree from Syracuse University and an M.F.
 A. degree from Sarah Lawrence college.
 Her poems have appeared in the Southern Review, Ploughshares, DoubleTake, and Poetry Northwest, among other journals.
 She works as an information technology editor and lives in Mount Vernon, NY.
 In 2003, CavanKerry Press published her collection The Palace of Ashes.